PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 ***Introduction***
 <p>
- As the purpose of the article, We try to use data science tech to analyze a class roulette strategy, Martingale strategy.
+ As the purpose of the article, We try to use data science to analyze a classic roulette strategy, Martingale Strategy.
 As we known that a roulette table composed of 38 (or 37) evenly sized pockets on a wheel, including red, black, or green pockets.
 The payout for a bet on black is 1 dollar for each wagered.
 Generally, for each sub sequence, no matter how many losses happened before the final red win, the win wager will not only offset the previous lost, but also will earn 1 dollar.
-To know whether it will work, as a data scientist,applying computer simulation will help us understand the scenario.
+To know whether it will work, as data scientists, we will apply computer simulation will help us understand the scenario.
 </p>
 ***Background and Operating Characters***
 <p>